empkins/pepbench-annotation/README.md

 ## Usage

 All you need to do is start the GUI from the `start_gui.py` file.
-Afterwards, select the dataset you want to annotate (EmpkinS or Guardian) and select the first datapoint.
+Afterwards, click on "Load from Plugin" and select the importer plugin for the dataset you want to annotate ("EmpkinS Importer" or "Guardian Importer").
+The first available datapoint for annotation is then automatically selected.

 This will load the raw data (ECG and ICG) and display it in the GUI in one joint plot.
 You can then use the GUI to annotate the data.
+To zoom in on the data, you can use the mouse wheel or trackpad.
+To only zoom in on one axis (x or y, respectively), and keep the other axis fixed, hover over the axis you want to zoom in on and then zoom in using the mouse wheel or trackpad.
+It is very recommended to zoom in on the data for proper annotation, and to have a maximum of 5-6 heartbeats being displayed at once.

-Annotations can be set by pressing the `A` key to switch from annotating *regions* (the default in the MaD-GUI, not needed here) to annotating single *events*.
-Afterwards, click in the plot to set the annotation and select the type of annotation (ECG Q-peak, ICG, B-point, or Artefact) in the dropdown menu.
+Annotations can be set by pressing the `A` key (or by clicking on the "Add Annotation" button in the GUI).
+By default, the MaD-GUI is set to annotate *regions* with start and end borders (not needed here).
+To only annotate *single events*, hold the `Ctrl` key (on Windows) or `Cmd` key (on Mac) while clicking into the plot where you want to set the annotation.
+Afterwards, you can select the annotation type (ECG Q-peak, ICG, B-point, or Artefact) from the popup menu.

-If you are done annotating, you can save the annotations by clicking on "Export" and selecting the correct exporter for the dataset you are using (EmpkinS or Guardian).
+If you are done annotating with one datapoint, you can save the annotations by clicking on "Export Data" and selecting the correct exporter for the dataset you are using ("EmpkinS Exporter" or "Guardian Exporter").

 Other useful commands:
 * `Q` - Move the plot to the left (by 2/3 of the screen)